Call Today! 888-234-8376

 Whatever the case may be, there are a few options available when it comes to cancelling your term life or whole life insurance.

 To start the process of surrendering your policy you need to contact the life insurance company directly.
-From here, you will decide your last payment and then it can get a little confusing due to potential tax consequences and the age of the policy.
+From here, you will decide your last payment.
+Then it can get a little confusing due to potential tax consequences and the age of the policy.